ElliotKillick/qvm-create-windows-qube/README.md

 3. Review the code of `install.sh` to ensure its integrity (Safer with escape character filtering enabled above; qvm-run disables it by default when output is a file)
 4. Run `chmod +x install.sh && ./install.sh`
 5. Review the code of the resulting `qvm-create-windows-qube.sh`
-6. Please see "Qubes Windows Tools (QWT) Known Issues" below to complete installation
+6. Please see "QWT Known Issues" below to complete installation
-    - In particular, the fix for broken appmenus *must* be applied or the installation will silently fail midway through
+    - In particular, the fix for broken application menus *must* be applied or the installation will silently fail midway through
     - Also, the fix for no Windows desktop showing up after successful completion of installation *must* be applied on Windows 8.1/10 and Windows Server 2012R2/2016/2019
-    - Just read the whole thing so there are no surprises
+    - It's best to read the whole thing so there are no surprises

 ## Usage